Conferences & Events

 Queries and dialogue should be focused on leadership, managerial, and/or technical issues and conducted in a courteous, professional tone.

 - List discussions are archived and fully searchable.
 Before posting a query, you may want to search the group archive to catch up on past discussions.
-(NOTE: Postings to Constituent and Discussion Group listservs are indexed and archived on the EDUCAUSE Web site in a publicly searchable format, in keeping with the association's commitment to open sharing of ideas, issues, and practices involving information technology in higher education.
-This allows quick review of past discussions; it also makes postings accessible via Internet search engines.)
+NOTE: Postings to Constituent and Discussion Group listservs are indexed and archived in a publicly searchable format in keeping with the association's commitment to open sharing of ideas, issues, and practices involving information technology in higher education.
+This allows quick review of past discussions.

 - Because topical threads on Constituent and Discussion Group listservs are archived discussion resources and part of the EDUCAUSE content repository, those who initiate a thread may not retroactively determine whether or not it will remain in the searchable repository nor to selectively edit a particular posting.

 - All postings should be signed with the subscriber's name, institutional/organizational/corporate affiliation, and e-mail address.
 We do not recommend the use of vCards or other attachments.

 - Postings should not be written in all-capital letters or classified as "Important."

 - Personal messages should be sent directly to an individual's e-mail address, not to the list.